Privacy

 Transforming infrastructure challenges into opportunities for innovative businesses

-We use our networks, technical expertise, and government and industry partnerships to strengthen routes to market and unlock trade and investment opportunities in transport, construction and data infrastructure, allowing businesses to stay, scale and stay in the UK.
+We use our networks, technical expertise, and government and industry partnerships to strengthen routes to market and unlock trade and investment opportunities in transport, construction and data infrastructure, allowing businesses to start, scale and stay in the UK.

 Part of the Innovate UK Catapult Network